grouplens/populate-emoji-database/README.md

 ## SQL OUTPUT
-The populate scripts create sql scripts to mimic the insertions/updates that were performed during the database population.
+The python populate scripts create sql scripts to mimic the database insertions/updates that were performed.
+Therefore,these scripts (`insert_emoji.sql` and `insert_renderings.sql`) can be used to populate the database without re-running the python scripts (re-scraping and collecting data) (much faster).
-'insert_emoji.sql' and 'insert_renderings.sql'
-These scripts can be used to populate the database from previously collected/scraped data.
-(or, say, recreate the database elsewhere, after scraping on a given system)

 ## EMOJIPEDIA CODE CREDIT
-The files in the emojipedia fodler (emoji.py and emojipedia.py) are copied from https://github.com/bcongdon/python-emojipedia (Copyright (c) 2016 Ben Congdon) I needed to make my own copies of these files rather than simply install and use the emojipedia python package (which I was doing, originally) because I ran into too many errors related to network noise.
+The files in the emojipedia fodler (emoji.py and emojipedia.py) are slightly-modified copies from the [python-emojipedia package](https://github.com/bcongdon/python-emojipedia) (Copyright (c) 2016 Ben Congdon)
+I needed to make my own copies of these files rather than simply install and use the emojipedia python package (which I was doing, originally) because I ran into too many errors related to network noise.

 In my own copies, I use request sessions with adapters configured for retries to handle network noise.
 I also added a property for the emoji's url extension (which we needed for identifying emoji in our rendering scraping algorithm from the platform version pages).